reddec/keycloak-ext-operator/README.md

   realm: reddec
   annotations:
     foo: bar
+  labels:
+    alice: bob
 ```

 - `secretName` is optional.
 If it is not set, then the name of CRD (`sample` in this case) will be used.
 - `annotations` is optional.
 If set, all values will be copied to secret annotations.
+- `labels` is optional.
+If set, all values will be copied to secret labels.

 Generated secret